chauvinSimon/My_Bibliography_for_Research_on_Autonomous_Driving/README.md

 - One idea about the **continuous** action space:
   - > "We combine the acceleration and brake commands into a **single value** between `−1` to `+1`, where the values between `−1` and `0` correspond to the brake command and the values between `0` and `1` correspond to the acceleration command".
   - The authors use the term _"acceleration command"_ for one of the actions.
 CARLA works with `throttle`, as human use the gas-pedal.
   - I have realized that the mapping `acceleration` `->` `throttle` is very complex.
-Therefore I think the agent is leaning the `throttle` and considering the **single NN layer** used for the controller, this may be quite challenging.
+Therefore I think the agent is learning the `throttle` and considering the **single NN layer** used for the controller, this may be quite challenging.
 - About the [`CMA-ES`](https://en.wikipedia.org/wiki/CMA-ES):
   - `ES` means "Evolution Strategy", i.e. an optimization technique based on ideas of evolution, iterating between of `variation` (via `recombination` and `mutation`) and `selection`.
     - `ES` is easy to **implement**, easy to **scale**, very fast if **parallelized** and extremely **simple**.